PHT-Medic/central/README.md

 ## Credits
 If you have any questions, feel free to contact the author Peter Placzek of the project.
-The project was initial developed during this bachelor thesis.
+The project was initial developed during this bachelor thesis, and he worked after that as employee on the project.